Justin-Au/House_prices_prediction_project/README.md

 # House Prices Prediction

 A dataset from Kaggle competition.
-I used this dataset to learn fundamental data cleaning and feature engineering techniques.
+I used this dataset to learn fundamental data cleaning and feature engineering techniques in Python.
 Training set with size (1460, 80) which contains a target variable *SalePrice*.
 Testing set size: (1459, 79).

 Credit:
 https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python